-Funny thing I have not even reached the first 3 hundred till now.
-They all were illusions goals in my head.
+Funny thing, I have not even reached the first 3 hundred till now.
+They all were illusions, nonsense goals in my head.
 Shallow Again.

-I spent years living in frustration because I was not able to increase my friend’s number, this of course reflected on how many likes I used to get for the posts I shared, they were few.
-I started to feel ashamed of what I shared and of when people ask me “How many friends do you have on facebook?”.
+I spent years living in frustration because I could not increase my friend’s number, this reflected on how many likes I used to get for the posts I shared, they were few.
+I started to feel ashamed of what I shared and of when people ask me “How many friends do you have on Facebook?”

 My second obsession with numbers was on Instagram.
 Yes, I wanted to grow my followers and even worse get verified.
-How for the god sake?
+How, for the god’s sake?